sander/hierarchical-deterministic-keys/README.md

 ![A wallet architecture using Hierarchical Deterministic Keys associated with keys protected using a wallet secure cryptographic device, optionally using Asynchronous Remote Key Generation (ARKG).](media/deployment.svg)

+Please note that when ARKG is used, issuers have to store an additional secret key per user / holder.

 To illustrate and validate the specifications, this repository contains a **[Prototype worksheet](prototype.worksheet.sc)**.
 This is easiest to run in [Visual Studio Code](https://code.visualstudio.com) with [Scala (Metals)](https://marketplace.visualstudio.com/items?itemName=scalameta.metals).

 To inform further standardisation and legislation, this repository contains **[Feedback to enable Hierarchical Deterministic Keys in the Wallet Toolbox](feedback.md)**.

+This document does not contain details about the implementation of HDK type pseudonymous random generation for BBS# key management because the author prioritized HDK.
+However, [BBS#](https://github.com/user-attachments/files/15905230/BBS_Sharp_Short_TR.pdf) would in theory present many advantages over the proposed HDK implementations:
+- a single parameter is needed (a random), not 3 (public_key, private_key, salt)
+- only local derivation is needed (no need for remote derivation)
+- seed sharing between holder and issuer is not needed ==> much reduced overhead of the issuer (no need to store and secure one seed per holder)
+- BBS# is designed from the ground up for full unlinkability which is not achievable with only HDK
+- Privacy and security proofs are provided

 ## Contributing